Asked on Arm deal, UK says will take appropriate action

-LONDON, Sept 14 (Reuters) - Britain will not hesitate to take appropriate action over a takeover if it has a significant impact on the country, a government spokesman said, when asked about Nvidia Corp’s $40 billion deal for chip designer Arm.
+LONDON (Reuters) - Britain will not hesitate to take appropriate action over a takeover if it has a significant impact on the country, a government spokesman said, when asked about Nvidia Corp's NVDA.O $40 billion deal for chip designer Arm.

 “ARM is an important part of the UK’s tech sector and makes a significant contribution to the UK economy,” the spokesman said.